TonyZhangND/GoOvid/README.md

 ./ovid [-debug] [path/to/configfile] [box]
 ```

-and ovid will start all agents residing in the box.
+and GoOvid will start all agents residing in the box.
 Note that all command line flags must
 be placed before positional arguments.

-To quickly kill all Ovid processes, run the command
+To quickly kill all GoOvid processes, run the command

 ```
 ./killall.sh